OVAL-Community/OVAL/guidelines/oval-support-declarations.rst

 | *Declared July 6, 2012*
 | *www.openvas.org/*
 |
 | OpenVAS is a vulnerability management and vulnerability scanning software framework.
-A feed service allows regular updates of Network Vulnerability tests (NVTs).
+A feed service allows regular updates of Network Vulnerability Tests (NVTs).
 The main security scan phase of the application collects security information about each host in the network being scanned.
-Subsequently, comprehensive OVAL-related processing is possible. his includes exporting system characteristics for the whole network, and applying the applications reporting framework according to OVAL Definitions.
+Subsequently, comprehensive OVAL-related processing is possible.
+This includes exporting system characteristics for the whole network, and applying the applications reporting framework according to OVAL Definitions.
 |
 |   `OpenVAS <http://www.openvas.org/software.html>`_
 |   *Vulnerability Management*